alexlim95/big-pi/README.md

 make
 ```

 **(Optional)** On some systems, you may get a error message saying that a system-wide yasm is not found or no usable m4 found $PATH for /usr/5bin.
-Some additional packages may need to be installed such as the **yasm** assembler/disassembler for Intel x86 architecture the **m4** macro processor.
+Some additional packages may need to be installed such as the **yasm** assembler/disassembler for Intel x86 architecture and the **m4** macro processor.

 ```
 sudo apt-get update && sudo apt-get dist-upgrade -y